Grumlen/Exercises-HTML-CSS/Dec16/Questionairre.md

 27. Explain how to implement a carousel using CSS / CSS3

-Create a div that is the size of the images, and place a div inside that which has the same height but a width to encompass all of the images.
-Then place all of the images within inner div and create an animation that translates the inner div in the desired direction.
+Create a div that is the size of a single image and place an inner div inside that which is large enough to contain all the images at the same time.
+Then place all of the images within inner div, allowing only one image to be displayed at a time, and create an animation that translates the inner div in the desired direction so that it reveals new images.

 28. Is there a performance difference between the different selectors?

 Yes, specificity is important and using ID/Class selectors wisely will prevent the system from hunting through the entire html document.
+For example, #gohere has a much smaller performance impact than "html body div p em."

 29. Explain how CSS3 animations work.